MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 The test adapter will be made up of three components:

 * The Jasmine runner
-  This will be a node program that runs a set of Jasmine tests once, and reports the results to the test server.
+  This will be a node program that runs a set of Jasmine tests once and reports the results to the test server.

 * The test server
   This will be a node program that runs in the background running the Jasmine runner when needed and reports the results to the test adapter.

 * The test adapter
-  This will be the Test Explorer adapter, implemented in C#, that will start a test server for each set of tests, and will respond to events from the test servers by updating the Test Explorer.
+  This will be the Test Explorer adapter, implemented in C#, that will start a test server for each set of tests and respond to events from the test servers by updating the Test Explorer.

 ## Configuration